Joshua-Strieb/stm32-gpio-and-timing-fundamentals/documents/blocking_delay_notes.md

 HAL_GPIO_TogglePin() enables the desired pin that we want to use, which will look like: HAL_GPIO_TogglePin(GPIOA, GPIO_PIN_5) with pin 5 being PA5

-HAL_Delay() creates a blocking time delay in milliseconds.
+HAL_Delay() relies on SysTick timebase which creates a blocking time delay in milliseconds.
 If called in its default state of HAL_Delay() it will produce a delay of 1ms.
 In our case it will look like HAL_Delay(500).